hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/cloud_security_groups.rst

    * Format: String(32)
    * Synopsis:
+      Name of the cloud that the security group was queried from.

 * **group_name**:

    * Format: String(32)
    * Synopsis:
+      Group name associated with the cloud the security group was queried from.

 * **id**:

    * Format: String(64)
    * Synopsis:
+      Unique ID of the security group.
+This ID is from the source cloud and may not be unique with respect to entries from different clouds.

 Columns: